Help Support Our Growing Community

 -Many more.

-Passives come in diferent forms and utilities, sometimes they are attack modifiers, like Mana Break; sometimes they are buff-like spells such as Feral Impulse (yea I knew that spell's name), sometimes they are auras, will talk about that in a minute, and sometimes they are a weird combination of passive-semi actives, like Jinada or precision aura.
+Passives come in diferent forms and utilities, sometimes they are attack modifiers, like Mana Break; sometimes they are buff-like spells such as Feral Impulse (yea I knew that spell's name), sometimes they are auras, will talk about that in a minute, and sometimes they are a weird combination of passive-semi actives, like Jinada or Precision Aura.

 That leaves us with active spells.
 They are a bit different, as they need to be activated to be used, you need to select said spell and then use it, unlike a passive.
 If I start noting exceptions to the rules and everything in detail it will be a little too much to handle, so I tried to sum it up in one sentence for each.